 DPOs must be appointed in the case of:

-Each project dealing with private data is required to start with a DPIA.
-The DPIA is classification and assessment of private data, compliance and risks from the legal, technical and security perspective.
+Each project dealing with personal data shall process a DPIA.
+The DPIA is classification and assessment of private data from Data Mapping and evaluating compliance and privacy risks from the legal, technical and security perspective.

 Our company provides you with DPIA and with following solution proposal.

-After the assessment an appropriate solution should be designed.
+After the assessment an appropriate technical and organizational solutions and measures should be designed.

-To meet the GDPR requirements this solution should include legal adjustments, training, processes, technical solution and information security implementation.
+To meet the GDPR requirements this solution should include legal adjustments, training, processes, documentation, technical and organizational solutions and information security implementation.

 Our company consultants have vast experience in designing solutions for large environment, including fortune 500 companies, and they are available to support or fully design your GDPR solution.

-The last step is the implementation of these designed legal, training, technical and information security controls.
+The last step is the implementation of these designed legal, training, technical and information security controls and measures.
+Our methodology steps for GDPR implementation are Plan – Do – Check – Act.

 These implemented solutions should be subject to a regular compliance audit in order to reveal and prevent any possible gaps.